 I’ve worked as a maid several times since that first time when I was 20.
 It’s a good way to supplement unemployment benefits, and it is work that needs to be done, honest work where you can see the results of your labor.
 To this day after I vacuum and dust and mop and wash, I say with some satisfaction, “I don’t like to clean my house, but I sure do like my house clean.”
 Just don’t call me anybody’s maid.

-When I was 21 and David was 2, I carried plates and served beer at several … bars?
+When I was 21 and David, my son, was 2, I carried plates and served beer at several … bars?
 Restaurants?
-They must have been restaurants; I remember the clatter and crash of dishes and the smell of greasy steam from what must have been a huge automatic dishwasher.
+It’s hard to remember, but they must have been restaurants: I remember the clatter and crash of dishes and the smell of greasy steam from what must have been a huge automatic dishwasher.
 I also remember unaccustomed tight skirts, uncomfortable stockings and even more uncomfortable shoes.
 Oh, and one thing more: I think on the first of those jobs, maybe on the very first night, I managed to spill most of the contents of seven or eight bottles of beer all over the man at my big table who would otherwise have tipped me at the end of the evening.
 I hate beer.

 (Assistant) Trainer for the Blind